 Passports and Visas –All U.S. citizens traveling to India and Sri Lanka require a valid passport and tourist visa.
 Information on how to obtain or renew a U.S. passport can be found here.
 Travelers to India can apply for a one year or five year, multiple-entry tourist visa through the government's website locatedhere.Travelers to Sri Lanka can apply for a 30-day, double-entry tourist visa through the government's website located here.
 Travelers may also choose to utilize a third-party visa service such as G3 Visas & Passports, A. Briggs, VisaCentral or VisaHQ.
 These companies can also expedite the processing of passport applications for a fee.

-Immunizations and Medications - Travelers to the Indian subcontinent may need a number of vaccinations and prescription medications to prevent or treat diseases for which they might be at risk.We strongly advise all travelers to consult with an experienced travel medicine clinic at least two months prior to leaving the U.S.If you need assistance finding a travel medicine clinic in your area, please visit the U.S. Centers for Disease Control and Prevention here.
+Immunizations and Medications - Travelers to the Indian subcontinent may desire certain vaccinations and/or prescription medications to prevent or treat diseases for which they might be at risk.We strongly advise all travelers to consult with an experienced travel medicine clinic at least two months prior to leaving the U.S.If you need assistance finding a travel medicine clinic in your area, please visit the U.S. Centers for Disease Control and Prevention here.

-Vaccinations that you may require include routine boosters for influenza, polio, measles/mumps/rubella (MMR) and diphtheria/pertussis/tetanus (DPT); and disease-specific immunizations for Hepatitis A and B, typhoid, rabies, Japanese encephalitis, meningococcal meningitis, pneumonia and COVID-19.The cost of these vaccinations will depend upon a number of factors, including the number and type required, your choice of health care provider and the type of health insurance you possess.
-Prescription medications that you may require include anti-malarial drugs, antibiotics and drugs to prevent altitude sickness.
+Potential pre-trip vaccinations include, but are not limited to, routine boosters for influenza, polio, measles/mumps/rubella (MMR) and diphtheria/pertussis/tetanus (DPT) and disease-specific immunizations for Hepatitis A and B, typhoid, rabies, Japanese encephalitis, meningococcal meningitis, pneumonia and COVID-19.The cost of these vaccinations will depend upon a number of factors, including the number and type required, your choice of health care provider and the type of health insurance you possess.
+Prescription medications that you may want to bring on your trip include anti-malarial drugs, antibiotics and drugs to prevent altitude sickness.

 Traveler’s Health Notice - A number of factors make traveling on the Indian subcontinent more strenuous than traveling in the U.S.These factors include, but are not limited to: the hot, humid climate in many regions we visit; high levels of dust and pollution in the air; relatively poor road conditions; and exposure to foreign foods and water.
 Travelers should be in generally good health.It is critical that travelers with any medical problems or dietary restrictions make them known to us well in advance of their departure date.All personal medical information provided to us will be kept confidential.People with medical conditions should consult with their physician before traveling with us.
 Please see Destination Information for comprehensive health and safety information for India and Sri Lanka.